-Basically completion of the form ensures that there’s a formal discussion, at least twice per year, that results in an agreement between the staff member and their supervisor on what the normal ministry week will look like in terms of “in the office” work hours, “out of the office” work hours, and non-work hours.
+Completion of the form ensures there’s a formal discussion, at least twice per year, that results in an agreement between the staff member and their supervisor on what the normal ministry week will look like in terms of “in the office” work hours, “out of the office” work hours, and non-work hours.
 The agreement stands until a change is made or the next season of ministry approaches.

 Of course, the signed form exists as a reflection of the typical week.
 The staff still has a “flexible” work schedule and may, at their discretion, deviate from their normal schedule.